dreamcatcher-tech/network/Inbox/2023-03-10 1545 Crisp updates cause GUI tearing.md

 ## Speed ups
 Present a last fully walked pulse, or first walked pulse, so we can use hamt diffs on it ?
+Parallel pulse baking
+Read ahead buffers in the network

 ## Problems
 Server side takes too long